DavidBjerreBjoerklund/klipper-config-prusa-mk2s/README.md

 Optional Features (added 09/09/2022):

-to be enabled by uncommenting (deleting the #) in the file printer.cfg
+to be enabled by uncommenting (deleting the #) in the file printer.cfg.
+The MK3S-style autoload workflow in `config/custom/autoload.cfg` is now included by default; comment out the include in `printer.cfg` if you prefer the legacy manual menus.【F:printer.cfg†L12-L15】

-#[include config/custom/menu_autoload.cfg] --> creates autoload/unload filament entries in the Preheat menu (macro to automatically heat to a certain temperature, load/unload the filament, then cooldown)

 #[include config/custom/macro_cold_pull.cfg] --> creates automatical Coldpull entry in the Preheat Menu (preheat to selectable temperature [default 85°C for PLA], then automatically coldpull using the motor, no hand pull required, it works very well for PLA at 85 °C, beep at the end to alert the user [remember to pull the lever on the extruder to extract the filament after the automatic coldpull])